30 Signs You’re Definitely a Narcissist

 To ID a narcissist in the wild, you just have to look for the guy who never apologizes for his frequent, grievous mistakes.
 Or the girl who hijacks seemingly every conversation she’s part of.
 Or the precocious new hire who refuses to take advice, yet constantly dishes it out—unsolicited.
 Yes, classic narcissists.

 When it comes to turning the lens on yourself, though, well, that’s an entirely different story.
 After all, it’s human nature to turn a blind eye to personal bad behavior—and that’s even more applicable for narcissists.
 To that end, we’ve rounded up, straight from experts, all the dead giveaways that narcissists exhibit on a regular basis.
-If you display any of these tells, you may want to take a good look in the mirror (but not literally, or you might spend an entire morning obsessively staring at yourself.)
-So read on, just to make sure you know, you know?
-And for more ways to hack your mind, learn these 70 Genius Tricks to Get Instantly Happy.
+If you display any of these tells, you may want to take a good look in the mirror and consider your ways.
+So read on to learn the tell-tale signs of narcissism.